bakercms/BakerCMS-Plugins/recent_visitors/readme.txt

-Recent Visitors Plugin for Hotaru CMS
+Recent Visitors Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay